The 26 best deals from Walmart’s Early Black Friday event | CNN Underscored

 Walmart Black Friday kitchen and appliance deals

-Gourmia’s five-star rated air-fryer is less than $40 right now, making it a win-win for getting for yourself and gifting to others.
+Gourmia’s 5-star-rated air fryer is less than $40 right now, making it a win-win for getting for yourself and gifting to others.

 It’s right about this time of year that we are constantly out of food prep and storage containers, and this five-pack with lids for $11 is exactly the right price point for a restock.